SnowConvert: Function References for Teradata¶

 , and JSONExtractLargeValue

-functions to extract multiple values out of a JSON variable.
+functions.
+This UDF allows you to extract multiple values from a JSON object.

 JSON_EXTRACT_UDF(JSON_OBJECT VARIANT, JSON_PATH STRING, SINGLE_VALUE BOOLEAN)